OutSystems/docs-product/src/ref/apis/auto/system-actions.md

 ### ActivityOpen { #ActivityOpen }

-Explicitly forces a Human Activity instance to be opened in an end-user's Taskbox.
+Explicitly forces a Human Activity instance to be opened in an end user's Taskbox.

 *Inputs*